jonckjunior/resume/README.md

 - `index.md`: This file contains the latest version of my resume in Markdown format.
 It's regularly updated to reflect my most recent experiences and skills.
 - `images/`: This directory contains any images or graphics related to my resume or projects.
-- `docs/`: Here, you'll find additional documentation or supporting files that provide more context to my professional journey.

 ## Viewing the Resume